Christabel-BI/AdventureWorks-Sales-Analysis/README.md

 ### Business Question
 Write SQL queries and create a dashboard in Excel that contains charts showing:
-- What is the Total Sales for each product name ?
+- What is the Total Sales and Average Total Sales for each product name?
-- What is the Total tax amount for each product color ?
+- What is the Total tax amount for each product color?
-- What is the Total freight for each product name ?
+- What is the Total freight for each product name?
 - What is The sum of proportion of the sum of total product cost for each product name ?

 ### Project Workflow